samarsha/sarahmarshall.name/blog/the-many-worlds-of-schroedingers-cat.md

 You're carrying one of them, and the other one is on the floor.
 You want to drop the one you're carrying on top of the other one, without picking the other one up.
 You can't just reset the carried qubit of the quball you're carrying---that requires measurement.
-You have to use an $$X$$ gate, but any control you use will target both quballs, because they share everything in common except for their carried state, and you can't control on a quball's carried state while also targeting its carried state with the same gate.
+You have to use an $X$ gate, but any control you use will target both quballs, because they share everything in common except for their carried state, and you can't control on a quball's carried state while also targeting its carried state with the same gate.
 This means that you *have* to pick up the quball on the floor when you drop the quball you're carrying.

 Another example is if you are in multiple places at the same time---a superposition of position.